versen/versen.github.io/content/works/masters-thesis-projects-call-for-participation.md

 company.

 VERSEN offers such support.
-To get started, send us an e-mail to [m.huisman@utwente.nl](mailto:m.huisman@utwente.nl), with the following
+To get started, send us an e-mail to [VERSEN student projects](mailto:studentprojects@versen.nl), with the following
 information: